edwin7026/LFX-riscv-isac-task/README.md

     - riscv-isac can find and initiate a instruction reordering scheme to be safe from data hazards.
 This can involve pushing independent instructions from the code into the pipeline between hazardous instructions

 ## **TASK 2:** Generate test report using riscof framework for RISCV-64I
-The test report in accordance with task 2 is given *Issues*
+The test report in accordance with task 2 is given.

+*Issues*
 - There are 24 failed tests in the report.
 This may be due to editing the spike and cSail yaml files for making it compatible for RISC-V64I